ampl/mp/doc/source/solution-check.rst

 In this mode, variable values are taken as they were reported by the solver (with possible modifications via options ``sol:chk:round`` and ``sol:chk:prec``.)
-This check is enough for most practical situations.
+This check is enough for most practical situations, and its warnings mean that the solver's reported solution violates checking tolerances.

 .. code-block:: ampl